Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

 \textcite{Sun2022Out-of-DistributionNeighbors} leveraged internal feature embeddings, such as layer activation values, to compute distances to k-nearest neighbors.
 They proposed using the penultimate layer for this purpose.
 Inputs with distances exceeding a certain threshold were classified as \ac{ood}.
 This approach is advantageous as it requires no assumptions about neuron value distributions and remains model-agnostic and \ac{ood}-agnostic.

 In addition to using neural networks to analyze the activation values and patterns, it is also possible to utilize them to detect edge cases on feature vectors. \textcite{Wilson2023SAFE:Detection} suggested focusing on residual convolution layers with batch normalization.
-Then, they extracted vectors from these layers and trained a multi-layer perceptron to distinguish (adversarially) perturbed images.

-\textcite{Sun2020Real-timeImages} proposed RFNet.
+Then, they extracted vectors from these layers and trained a multi-layer perceptron to distinguish (adversarially) perturbed images. \textcite{Sun2020Real-timeImages} proposed RFNet.
 The method utilizes an RGB sensor and additional depth estimation to predict obstacles on the road.
 Two ResNet-18 backbones compute features from an RGB image and a depth image.
 The computed feature maps are fused, and the resolution of the fused maps is upsampled to the original size to use for the prediction of potentially dangerous objects on the road.

-To conclude, the methods focusing on the extraction and analysis of features and activation values within neural networks can provide a deeper understanding of the neural networks by examining intermediate computations, which increases the interpretability of the outputs.
+To conclude, these methods can provide a deeper understanding of the neural networks by examining intermediate computations, which increases the interpretability of the outputs.
 However, the application of these techniques primarily focuses on classification tasks, limiting their use in more complex scenarios such as object detection.
 While some methods have been adapted for object detection, there remains a need for more comprehensive solutions that can handle the diverse and dynamic nature of real-world driving environments.
 Future research may focus on further improving the interpretability of the extracted features and activation patterns.